top of page

 In ethical therapy and wellness practices, marketing is simply:

-• reducing confusion
+• Reducing confusion

-• supporting informed choice
+• Supporting informed choice

-• making care easier to access
+• Making care easier to access

-• aligning systems with values
+• Aligning systems with values

-clients choose services that feel safe, clear, and dependable.
+The RATER Model makes this clear: clients choose services that feel safe, clear, and dependable.

-Designing for that is not commercialisation.
+Designing for that is not commercialization.
+It is responsible practice.

 How Minds Marketing Works